jinayshah86/notebook/docs/python/concurrency.md

 ```

 The difference is truly minimal.
 We use `ProcessPoolExecutor` this time, and
-the `run` function is exactly the same, with one small addition: we sleep for
+the `run` function is exactly the same.
-**50** milliseconds at the beginning of each `run`.
-This is to exacerbate the
-behavior and have the output clearly show the size of the pool, which is
-still three.

 **Output:**
 ```text